HW-SWeL/BMUSE/README.md

 ### Design decisions

-* Virtuoso was selected as the triplestore because it can handle very large numbers of triples with the free version.
+* Using Apache Any23 to parse structured data from HTML.
+* Using [chromium headless driver](https://chromedriver.chromium.org/) with [Selenium](https://www.seleniumhq.org/) to load pages.
+* Quads are used as basic provenance is captured at the page/context/graph level.
 * Quads are not automatically loaded into the triplestore as that is very slow, and scraping is slow enough.
 Saving to file then bulk importing is much quicker.
+This also means the enduser can choose their own triplestore.

 ## Build instructions